tweag/nickel/rfcs/006-package-management.md

 Instead of hardcoding `main.ncl`, we could say that every file in the package's top-level directory is publicly accessible.
 Package authors could keep implementation details private by putting code in subdirectories.
+The import syntax would need to change somehow to specify the entry point.

 ### Alternative: namespace the import tool